JuliaLang/julia/doc/manual/faq.rst

 Because the compiler knows that integer addition and multiplication are associative and that multiplication distributes over addition – neither of which is true of saturating arithmetic – it can optimize the entire loop down to just a multiply and an add.
-Saturated aritmetic completely defeats this kind of optimization since associativity and distributivity can fail at each loop iteration, causing different results depending on which iteration the failure occurs at.
-The compiler can unroll the loop, but it cannot algebraically reduce multiple operations into fewer operations.
+Saturated arithmetic completely defeats this kind of optimization since associativity and distributivity can fail at each loop iteration, causing different outcomes depending on which iteration the failure occurs in.
+The compiler can unroll the loop, but it cannot algebraically reduce multiple operations into fewer equivalent operations.

 Saturated integer arithmetic is just one example of a really poor choice of language semantics that completely prevents effective performance